-> Comedy.
-This typically refers to historical stories (e.g. Shakespeare, Greek Literature, etc) that contain a happy ending, often with a wedding.
+Comedy.
+This typically refers to historical stories and plays (e.g. Shakespeare, Greek Literature, etc) that contain a happy ending, often with a wedding.

-> Commercial.
+Commercial.
 Commercial stories have been written for the sole purpose of making money, often in an attempt to cash in on the success of another book, film, or genre.

 Crime/Police/Detective Fiction.
 Crime and police stories feature a detective, whether amateur or professional, who solves crimes using their wits and knowledge of criminal psychology.

 Drama or Tragedy.
 This typically refers to historical stories or plays (e.g. Shakespeare, Greek Literature, etc) that contain a sad or tragic ending, often with one or more deaths.

 Erotica.
 Erotic stories contain explicit sexual descriptions in their narratives.

 Espionage.
 Espionage stories focus on international intrigue, usually involving governments, spies, secret agents, and/or terrorist organizations.
 They often involve political conflict, military action, sabotage, terrorism, assassination, kidnapping, and other forms of covert operations.

 Family Saga.
 Family sagas focus on the lives of an extended family, sometimes over several generations.
 Rather than having an individual protagonist, the family saga tells the stories of multiple main characters or of the family as a whole.